-Summer is around the corner and for many this is an optimal time for traveling with loved ones.
+Fall is here and for many this is an optimal time for traveling outdoors.
 If you have elders in your family, it may seem that there are few exciting and senior-friendly travel destinations out there.
 Luckily, the U.S. has a wide range of wildlife parks that are both easy to access and great for the family.

 If your senior loved one has a National Park Service Senior Pass, they have a golden ticket that lets them in to more than 2,000 recreation sites across the country.
 For only $20 a year — or a mere $80 for a lifetime pass — they can visit sites of spectacular natural beauty and history.